ilg-physics-ucsb/physics5l-remotelabs-manual/FranckHertzLabManual/FH5L.md

 The manual for this meter is available in PDF format on the web-portal for this experiment.
 :::

 Here is the **circuit diagram** for the entire apparatus.
-Note that the circuit is designed to hold the anode at a more negative potential than the cathode.

 :::Figure:Figure
 ![circuitSchematic](imgs/FranckHertzDiagram.jpg)

- Can you identify the various components and how they are connected?
+Note that the cathode is held at a more negative potential than the anode by the power supply, and the anode is held above ground by the battery.
 :::